 Chat with Kieran Darcy

 Welcome to SportsNation!
-On Monday, ESPNNewYork.com staff writer Kieran Darcy stops by to chat about the New York Giants.
+On Friday, ESPNNewYork.com's Kieran Darcy stops by to chat the day after the NBA draft.

 As a staff writer for ESPNNewYork.com, Darcy covers the New York sports scene, college sports in particular.
 He joined ESPN in August of 2000, after graduating from the University of Pennsylvania, where he played four years of JV basketball for the Quakers.
 He also used to contribute to ESPN.com's Page 2.